LEAD

 LEAD at Rosemont

-If you are interested in learning more about LEAD and our other two pathways (Culinary and ECD), we have an Information Night scheduled for Wednesday, November 16th at 6:00pm.
+If you are interested in learning more about Rosemont High School and its programs/pathways, we have an Information Night scheduled for Wednesday, November 29th from 6:00pm-7:30pm.